tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 `T_i`, the dimensions of which are described below.

 This operation reduces one or more dimensions of each input array into scalars.
 The rank of each returned array is `rank(operand) - len(dimensions)`.
-`init_value` is the initial value used for every reduction and may be inserted anywhere during computation by the back-end.
-In most cases, `init_value` is an identity of the reduction function (for example, 0 for addition).
+The initial value used for every reduction is `init_value`, and it may be inserted anywhere during computation by the back-end.
+In most cases, `init_value` is an identity of the reduction function (for example, `0` for addition).
 The applied `computation` is always passed the `init_value` on the left-hand side.

 The evaluation order of the reduction function is arbitrary and may be